Service Dogs

 - ready return of concentration to handler when distracted by stimulants such as an animal or food

-- appropriate behavior around dogs and other animals
+- appropriate behavior around canines and other animals

 - unobtrusive behavior in all public situations, including restaurants and public transportation;

-- acceptance of handling during things such as routine grooming, veterinary examinations, and when greeted by a stranger in public
+- acceptance of handling during things such as routine grooming and veterinary examinations

-Dogs/Teams that do not comply with these standards will not be certified or re-certified until they meet the standards.
-Follow-up or remedial training is available to teams through the Special Needs Service Dog Training Class as well as through Grad School for teams who have graduated and need refresher classes.
+Canines/Teams that do not comply with these standards will not be certified or re-certified until they meet the standards.
+Remedial and follow-up training is available to all graduated teams during our Grad class.

-To maintain the quality of service dogs trained through the 4 Paws 2 Freedom Service Dog Program, every certified team must re-certify annually.
+To maintain the quality of service dogs teams trained through the 4 Paws 2 Freedom Service Dog Program, every certified team must recertify to keep their status current.
+Recertification occurs at the 6-month mark , 1-year mark and then every 3-years after graduation.
 This re-certification must occur within 30 days before the expiration date and no later than 30 days after the expiration date on their ID and Certification Documentation.

 If for some reason the handler is unable to re-certify within that time period they are required to request an extension in writing.
 The trainers will decide whether to accept the request based on evidence provided by the student.
-Students who do not recertify or are not granted an extension will be required to return their 4 Paws 2 Freedom service dog patch at once.
+Students who do not recertify or are not granted an extension will be required to return their 4 Paws 2 Freedom service dog patch & ID.

-The dogs will be tested on the Certification Benchmarks as well as the ADI Public Access Test.
+The team will be tested on the Certification Benchmarks as well as the ADI Public Access Test.
 If the Certification Benchmarks or requirements are changed, teams are required to meet the new standards.
-4 Paws 2 Freedom will give the new requirements to teams prior to the re-certification and teams can practice of learn them during the weekly Grad School or through auditing classes.
+4 Paws 2 Freedom will give the new requirements to teams prior to the re-certification, and teams can practice of learn them during the weekly Graduate class or through auditing classes.

-The dogs must also have an examination by their veterinarian no more than 3 months prior to the re-certification.
-The veterinarian must sign off that the dog is healthy enough to work as a service dog.
+The canines must also have an examination by their veterinarian no more than 3 months prior to the re-certification.
+The veterinarian must sign off that the canine is healthy enough to work as a service dog.

 Requirements

-4 Paws 2 Freedom Service Dog Course Agreement
+4 Paws 2 Freedom Service Dog Program Agreement

-At 4 Paws 2 Freedom, we offer a comprehensive course designed to help clients train their dogs to become service dogs.
-The course covers everything from basic obedience to certification and beyond, ensuring that your dog develops the skills necessary for life both at home and in public.
+At 4 Paws 2 Freedom, we offer a comprehensive course designed to help students train their canines to become service dogs.
+The course covers everything from basic obedience to certification and beyond, ensuring that the team develops the skills necessary for life both at home and in public.

 Respect and Dignity